GarethMurden/genetibit/readme.md

 ## To do

 - Features

-	- Unique ID for each critter
-		- Display on breeding screen instead of generation no.
+	- Display ID on breeding screen instead of generation no.
 	- Upgrade field
 		- Population limits
 	- Select critter from field to view info